brstu/OTIS-2025/trunk/ii02726/task_05/doc/readme.md

 # 4. NIKA repository cloning (general)

-At this moment we'd like to mention that the last stable version of NIKA is 0.1.0.
-So according to this information we'll seting up following part of this manual to the 0.1.0 ver of NIKA.
+At this moment, we'd like to mention that the last stable version of NIKA is 0.1.0.
+Based on this information, we will set up the following part of this manual for version 0.1.0 of NIKA.
 Open PowerShell / Terminal in a convenient folder (for example, C:\Users\YourName\Projects or ~/projects) and execute:
 ```
 # download (clone) the NIKA repository with safe Windows settings
 git clone -c core.longpaths=true -c core.autocrlf=true https://github.com/ostis-apps/nika